Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 Making sure you take the right PSA test

 There are two levels of PSA testing.
 One is the normal testing.
-But after surgery (prostatectomy), they do an ultrasensitive test so you are getting readings in the 0.01, 0.02 range, so it’s quite different.
+But after surgery (prostatectomy), they do an ultrasensitive test.
+You are getting readings in the 0.01, 0.02 range, so it’s quite different.

 I came into the house, broke down, and cried.

 I told her I had bad news.
 That was it.
 It was an emotional discharge.
-I had been building it up for almost two-and-a-half hours.
+I had been building it up for almost 2.5 hours.

 As soon as I walked through the front door, she looked at me and knew something was wrong.